 How to clean table tennis balls?

 Sometimes you may notice that your table tennis balls have gathered dust.
 This happens when you don’t play a lot or at times when you buy in bulk.
 Here are some ways to clean your table tennis balls.

-Cold water is best for cleaning table tennis balls as heat can be detrimental to the quality.
+Firstly, cold water is best for cleaning table tennis balls as heat can be detrimental to the quality.
 Full up your tub faucet with cold water.

-How to choose table tennis balls?
+How to choose the best table tennis balls?

-Eastpoint Sports also come in packs of 100, so you know for sure there are plenty in hand, and you don’t have to run out in the middle of a match.
+Eastpoint Sports also comes in packs of 100, so you know there are plenty in hand, and you don’t have to run out in the middle of a match.
 The only drawback is these are only available in white.

 How fast do table tennis balls go?